phamngoctan/java-playground/README.md

  - getTreeByPreOrder // self/left/right
  - getTreeByPostOrder // left/right/self

-For the traversal without using recursive approach, the implementation idea can be:
+For the PreOrder (Root Left Right) traversal without using recursive approach, the implementation idea can be:
  - First add the root to the Stack.
  - Pop out an element from Stack and add its right and left children to stack.
+(Root is printed)
  - Pop out an element and print it and add its children.
  - Repeat the above two steps until the Stack empty.

+For the InOrder (Left Root Right) traversal without using recursive approach, the implementation idea can be:
+ - pre-process: travel to the most far left child, on the way, add all the nodes to the stack
+ - while stack is not empty:

+    - pop out the item and print it. if it has right item, push it to the stack.

+For the PostOrder (Left Right Root) traversal without using recursive approach, the implementation idea can be:
+ -

 ## Binary search tree
 Idea of deleting a Node, we separates it into three cases: